MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 *Tagging IP addresses*

-In the MCAS, “tag” IP address for the IP scope and set up an alert for this IP range for future reference and accelerated response.
+In MCAS, “tag” IP address for the IP scope and set up an alert for this IP range for future reference and accelerated response.

 :::image type="content" source="./media/incident-response-playbook-password-spray/ipaddressalert.png" alt-text="ipaddressalert":::